Provably Efficient Representation Selection in Low-rank Markov Decision Processes: From Online to Offline RL: Proof of Lemmas in Appendix

-Then, following Lemma \ref{lm:optim}, we have $Q_{h, \bphi}^k(s, a) \ge Q^*_h(s, a)$.
-Thus, $Q_h^k(s, a) = \min_{\bphi \in \bPhi}\{Q^k_{h, \bphi}\} \ge Q^*_h(s, a)$.
+Then, following Lemma~\ref{lm:optim}, we have $Q_{h, \bphi}^k(s, a) \ge Q^*_h(s, a)$.
+Thus, $Q_h^k(s, a) = \min_{\bphi \in \Phi}\{Q^k_{h, \bphi}\} \ge Q^*_h(s, a)$.
 Then the sub-optimality gap could be bounded by

-where the inequality on the second line holds due to Lemma \ref{lm:optim}, and the inequality on the third line holds due to the greedy policy $\pi_h^k(s) = \argmax_a Q_h^k(s, a)$.
-Finally, the inequality on the forth line comes from the result of induction \eqref{eq:indasm} and we finish the proof. \end{proof}
+where the inequality on the second line holds due to Lemma~\ref{lm:optim}, and the inequality on the third line holds due to the greedy policy $\pi_h^k(s) = \argmax_a Q_h^k(s, a)$.
+Finally, the inequality on the forth line is due to the result of induction~\eqref{eq:indasm} and we finish the proof. \end{proof}

-\section{Proof of Lemmas in Appendix \ref{app:proof}}
+\section{Proof of Lemmas in Appendix~\ref{app:proof}}

-\subsection{Proof of Lemma \ref{lm:optim}}
+\subsection{Proof of Lemma~\ref{lm:optim}}

-\begin{lemma}[Lemma 5 on $B_n^{(2)}$, pp. 23, \citet{yang2020reinforcement}] Suppose $\cE_{\bphi}^K$ holds, then for any $(s, a) \in \cS \times \cA$, we have
+\begin{lemma}[Lemma 5 on $B_n^{(2)}$, pp. 23,~\citet{yang2020reinforcement}] Suppose $\cE_{\bphi}^K$ holds, then for any $(s, a) \in \cS \times \cA$, we have

-\end{lemma} \begin{proof}[Proof of Lemma \ref{lm:optim}] We prove this lemma by induction.
+\end{lemma} \begin{proof}[Proof of Lemma~\ref{lm:optim}] We prove this lemma by induction.
 First, it is obvious that $Q_{H+1}^k(s, a) = Q_{H+1}^*(s, a) = 0$ for all $(s, a) \in \cS \times \cA$.
 Then assuming for $1 < h \le H$, we have $Q_{h+1}^k(s, a) \ge Q_{h+1}^*(s, a)$ holds for all $(s, a)$, considering time-step $h$ and representation $\bphi$, we have

-where the first inequality comes from the fact that $\la \xb, \yb \ra \ge -\|\xb\|_2 \|\yb\|_2$, the second inequality holds due to Lemma \ref{lm:5} and $\|\bPsi^\top \vb_{h+1}^k\|_{\infty} \le C_{\bpsi}H$ since $\|\vb_{h+1}^k\|_{\infty} \le H$.
+where the first inequality comes from the fact that $\la \xb, \yb \ra \ge -\|\xb\|_2 \|\yb\|_2$, the second inequality holds due to Lemma~\ref{lm:5} and $\|\bPsi^\top \vb_{h+1}^k\|_{\infty} \le C_{\bpsi}H$ since $\|\vb_{h+1}^k\|_{\infty} \le H$.
 Since $Q_{h+1}^k(s, a) \ge Q_{h+1}^*(s, a)$, then